ZohdKhan/Zohd-s-Repository/README.md

 Hello.
 Thank you for taking the time to look at my work.

-**NOTE ** It is recommended to view the ipynb file version of each personal project for an optimal viewing experience, as some code in the corresponding pdf files is truncated due to issues with ipynb-to-pdf conversion process.
+**NOTE ** It is recommended to view the ipynb file version of each personal project for an optimal viewing experience, as some code in the corresponding pdf files is truncated due to issues with the ipynb-to-pdf conversion process.

 Zohd's Personal Projects
 1. Average Monthly Sales Prediction